Yellow.ai, Global Leader in Enterprise Agentic AI, to Go Public via $550 Million Merger with Bluerock Acquisition Corp. (Nasdaq: BLRK)

 Related read: How to personalize customer experiences at scale

-3. Retail Media Networks (RMNs) become essential for customer acquisition
+3. Retail Media Networks (RMNs) are a core revenue line

 Related read: Customer service automation – A full guide